UN Common Pledge

 5.1.
 How will commitments under the UN Common Pledge 2.0 be tracked and reported on?

-Each UNCT / UN entity making commitments under the pledge will define success for their commitments, and track progress through existing systems to reduce transaction costs and increase efficiency.
+Where possible, UNCTs and UN entities making commitments under the pledge should leverage existing reporting processes, to reduce transaction costs and increase efficiency.
 This is one of the reasons why UNCTs are encouraged to include commitments under the UN Common Pledge 2.0 into existing or forthcoming planning documents.
+Additionally, the self-reporting system for tracking progress against all Global Refugee Form pledges will also apply to the UN common pledge, operating through the dedicated pledge portal of the GRF.

 How should we deal with 2019 pledges that are not yet delivered?
 Should we reiterate them/maintain them/other?